 11.13 Rights under the New Zealand Bill of Rights Act 1990

 Many rights under the New Zealand Bill of Rights Act 1990 (NZBORA) are relevant to the compulsory assessment and treatment process.
-The Ministry recommends that all mental health service staff take the NZBORA into account when making decisions under the Act.
+Mental health service staff should take NZBORA into account when making decisions under the Act.
+The relationship between NZBORA and the Mental Health Act is discussed in more detailed in section 1.2.1 and requires those applying the Act to use the least restrictive approach possible.
 These guidelines highlight several areas of potential concern below.
-The central principle of the NZBORA is captured in section 23(5), which requires a person detaining someone under the Act to treat them with humanity and with respect for the inherent dignity of the person.

 11.13.1 Unreasonable search and seizure